In this blog, Katie Good from Fragomen is helping you navigate through the EU Settlement Scheme.

 - Watch Katie’s webinar on applying for settled status, as she guides you through the online application process.
 Essential viewing for employers of EU citizens in the UK.

-- Visit our EU Transition Hub for everything businesses owners need to know in preparing for the end of the transition period.
+- Visit our EU Transition Hub for everything business owners need to know about the end of the transition period.

 - For information about how to apply under the EU Settlement Scheme click here.

 - To view an Appendix EU of the Immigration Rules, click here.